Research Student Affiliates

 Her research concentrates on prejudice development and awareness in children, particularly the effects of parent socialization.
 She is also interested in the adjustment and well-being of gender and sexual minority youth, including the effects of familial and peer rejection and acceptance especially for nontraditional sexual minorities. katelyn.pitcher@uconn.edu

-Recent Alumni
+Alumni

 sumbleen ali

-Dr. Sumbleen Ali
+Dr. Sumbleen Ali (USA)

-Research Scientist, The Rohner Center, HDFS, UConn
+Research Scientist, Rohner Center, HDFS, UConn

 Assistant Professor, State University of New York, Oneonta